prishanasa/job-portal-project/README.md

 # Job Portal - MERN Stack Project
-This project is used as a job portal
+This is a job portal project using mern stack